sunfounder/SunFounder_Super_Kit_V3.0_for_Raspberry_Pi/docs/source/Lesson_1_blinking_led.rst

 .. note::

     The make command will compile according to the rules in the Makefile.
-    Two files will be generated after compiling: “*.o” and an executable file.
+    Two files will be generated after compiling: \"\*.o\" and an executable file.

     We use makefile, in essence, is to write the compilation method of gcc into the automated script.
 If you have written your own program in C